 By this reasoning, Great Britain would still be ruling Americans… for it was the attitude of the English and their king that all colonists were bound in perpetuity as loyal British subjects.
 Chase would have been a great defender of the status quo, had he ruled on the king’s high court during the American “rebellion” of the 1770s.

-However, Chase’s words must be heeded by those of us who believe we have the inherent right to reclaim our independence: “The Constitution, in all its provisions, looks to an indestructible Union, composed of indestructible States.”
+However, Chase’s words in Texas v White must be heeded by those of us who believe we have the inherent right to reclaim our independence: “The Constitution, in all its provisions, looks to an indestructible Union, composed of indestructible States.”

 This U.S. Supreme Court decision is full of contradictions.
 The most obvious of these is the contention that Texas never ceased to be a state, yet, the people of Texas were denied representation as a state until they agreed to certain “reconstruction” acts of the U.S. Congress.
 Among those requirements was accepting a new state constitution dictated by the U.S. through armed force.
 Stalinists did the same thing to coerce independent nations into the “indissoluble Soviet Union.”